anaiva27/Password-Generator-App/README.md

 After indicating the criterias that he wants to add, the client receives a password.
 Once the functions in the file have had been executed, the application will retrieve a series of random numbers and characters from the ASCII code, that would be very difficult to hack.

-Attached below the screenshots of the working applicaton, that is deployed at live URL and loads with no errors.
+Attached below the screenshots of the working applicaton, that is deployed at live URL and loads with no errors.<br>
-First dialog window:
+First dialog window: <br>
 ![First dialog window](screenshots/211.jpg)

-The client chooses what types of characters he wants in his password:
+The client chooses what types of characters he wants in his password:<br>
 ![Second dialog window](screenshots/214.jpg)

-The password is generated and ready to be copied.
+The password is generated and ready to be copied.<br>
 ![First dialog window](screenshots/213.jpg)